login/create account

 Are different notions of the crossing number the same? ★★★

-The crossing number of a graph
+The crossing number

 is the minimum number of edge crossings in any drawing of